When hiring at Seattle Children’s, we want people who are looking to do their life’s work, not just a job.

 We offer two retirement plans through Fidelity: a 401(a) retirement plan and a 403(b) tax-sheltered plan.
 After you have worked one year, Seattle Children's will make additional contributions to the plan.

 The 401(a) plan has three contribution components:

 - Both pre-tax and after-tax Roth employee contribution options.

 Flexible spending accounts offer pre-tax payroll deductions for health and day care expenses.

 Seattle Children’s provides eligible team members with generous paid time away from work for vacation, holidays, personal and sick time – including bonding pay for new parents.
 Accruals begin on your first day of employment and increase with years of service.

 We support our employees’ right to job protection as they take care of the health of themselves and close family members.

 Benefits-eligible employees have a separate leave bank of 80 hours for qualified bonding leave (birth, adoption, foster placed to adopt) at 100% of their regular rate of pay (prorated by FTE).
-This benefit is available to eligible employees after one year of employment.
+This benefit is available to eligible employees after 6 months of employment.

 Be Well: Employee Well-Being Program

 We offer a variety of resources to support our employees on their journey to health and well-being.